stacks-network/docs/_core/smart/overview.md

 This program defines a single `hello-world` expression that is excuted when the contract launches.
 The `begin` is a native Clarity function that evaluates the expressions input to it and returns the value of the last expression.
 Here there is a single `print` expression.
 Both the `begin` and the `print` are enclosed in `()` parentheses.

-For the pre-release, the Blockstack test environment includes the `clarity-cli` command for interacting with the contract and SQLite to support the data space.
+For the early release, the Blockstack test environment includes the `clarity-cli` command for interacting with the contract and SQLite to support the data space.
 You create a SQLLite database to hold data related to Clarity contracts.
 This database simulates the blockchain by recording the contract activity.

 You can't run even an a hello-world program without first initializing a Clarity contract's data space within the database.
 You can use the `clarity-cli initialize` command to set up the database.